FriendsOfMDT/PSD/Documentation/PowerShell Deployment - Installation Guide.md

     - Join Domain Account for joining computers to Active Directory (currently requires line of sight to domain controller)

 # Installing PSD

 PSD installation requires the following:
 - Existing installation of MDT and Windows ADK
+  - Follow this guide if you are new to ADK and MDT
 - Administrative rights on the MDT Server
 - The PSD solution downloaded